Captain of ill-fated ship El Faro was known as trusted mariner

 The captain of El Faro, Michael Davidson of Windham, Maine, was raised in South Portland, alongside Maine’s largest port, and spent summers nearby at a family home on an island in Casco Bay.

-The U.S. Coast Guard called off the search for the 28 American crew members and five Polish contract workers aboard El Faro late on Wednesday.
-The 790-foot (240-meter) container ship, owned by Tote Inc, went down in 15,000 feet (4,750 meters) of water during Hurricane Joaquin while on a cargo run between Jacksonville, Florida, and Puerto Rico.
+The U.S. Coast Guard called off the search and rescue mission for the 28 American crew members and 5 Polish contract workers aboard El Faro on Wednesday night.
+The 790-foot (240-meter) container ship, owned by Tote Inc, went down during Hurricane Joaquin while on a cargo run between Jacksonville and Puerto Rico.

 Some mariners have questioned Davidson’s decision to steam into the path of Joaquin.
-It is not known why the ship took the path it did.
+It is not known why the ship took the path it did, and a federal investigation into the sinking was launched on Tuesday.

-The National Transportation Safety Board began an investigation on Tuesday.
-Bella Dinh-Zarr, the panel’s vice chairman, told a news conference in Jacksonville that investigators had interviewed the master of El Yunque, El Faro’s sister ship, along with port and other officials, and the Navy would search for the sunken ship.

 Nick Mavodones, a manager with Casco Bay Lines in Portland who met Davidson as a child and later worked with him captaining ferry boats, said Maine’s rugged coastline taught Davidson important lessons.